Icon Button

 Small

-when vertical spacing is limited, like inside a table row.
+Set the button size to small when vertical spacing is limited, like inside a table row.

 <IconButton variant="secondary" size="small"> <Add /> </IconButton>